RyokumanPractice/toy_resize_image/README.md

-and you can change size of image by changing width and height
+you can change size of image by changing width and height